green-coding-solutions/green-metrics-tool/README.md

 ## Manual mode

-If have opted for the Manual Installation and want to use the manual mode of the `runner.py` just go  `/tools` folder.
+If have opted for the Manual Installation and want to use the manual mode of the `runner.py` just go  `tools` folder.

 Now you can use the `runner.py` tool to trigger a run of the tool manually.
 \
 \
 An example call would be like so: `runner.py manual --folder /path/to/my_demo_software`

-The tool expects a **usage_scenario.json** inside of that folder.
+The tool expects a `usage_scenario.json` inside of that folder.
 It will read it, orchestrate the containers and give you the ID which you can then plugin into the web interface to access the report.

 **Example: http://YOUR_URL_OR_IP_ESCAPED_HERE/?id=77960e45-372f-4295-a950-6af5ecfda205**